 Designed to provide students with specialised knowledge of international accounting standards, global financial markets and a study of the finance and investment industry.
 Our programme also emphasises on giving students practical skills and abilities, where they may evaluate financial statements, estimate fair values for investments and analyse companies’ key value drivers.

-In their first term (Sept-Dec) students will take induction and core course, while choosing optional courses in their second term (Jan-May).
+In their first term (Sep-Dec) students will take induction and core course, while choosing optional courses in their second term (Jan-May).
 The final dissertation is written over the summer term (June-Aug).
 By taking different courses, students will create an ideal balance between accounting and finance studies where they may specialise their interest and tailor their studies towards their chosen career path.

 Many of Europe’s leading financial institutions have their headquarters in Edinburgh.
 The MSc programme takes advantage of this by bringing in guest speakers to talk to our students about real and current practice.
 The School also maintains strong relationships with accounting and finance professionals who are able to provide advice on research and career opportunities.